Everything that you need to know about the Disney Magical Express, including information about resort airline check-in.

 Does Disney’s Magical Express to go SFB (Orlando Sanford International Airport)?

 Disney’s Magical Express only goes to and from MCO (Orlando International Airport).
 If you are flying into Orlando Sanford International Airport or any other airport in the area, you won’t be able to take the Disney Magical Express Service.
-Instead, you’ll need to rent a car, or take a shuttle or rideshare service to your resort.
+Instead, you’ll need to rent a car, take a paid shuttle, or get a taxi or rideshare service to your resort.

 You’ll Need to Make a Disney Magical Express Reservation

 If for some reason you don’t receive the tags in time, you can still take the Disney Magical Express.
-Just proceed to the check-in counter at the airport.
+Just proceed to the check-in counter at the airport where they can assist you.

 Disney’s Magical Express Coaches Make Multiple Stops